 To be successful at catching mice, one of the most important things you must know is the best mouse bait to use in your traps.

 Without that knowledge, your chances of catching mice are low!

 I’ve lost count of the number of mice I have caught over the years, but what I haven’t lost is the list of bait I use to catch these rodents time and time again.

-In this post, we are going to take a look at the best bait for mice, so you can be successful in getting rid of mice around your home.
+In this post, we will take a look at the best bait for mice, so you can be successful in getting rid of mice around your home.

 Best Mouse Bait – Top 10 Food Items To Use For Mouse Bait